Should I have travelers insurance?

 There are several places, hidden gems really, that we can direct you to, but without your own vehicle they are not really possible.

-There is one section of the main beach where we love to drive right on to the sand and set up our hammocks and chairs, so it’s nice to be able to have a car that can handle that.
+There is one end of the main beach where we love to drive right on to the sand and set up our hammocks and chairs, so it’s nice to be able to have a car that can handle that.

 Must you have your own transportation?
 No, there are plenty of taxis and buses in our area, but those who have visited with and without a vehicle almost always prefer to have a car the next time.
 Car rentals are very reasonable here, and the driving is easy. (see more about car rentals later in this section)